Keep Up With McLean!

 More information on insurance providers accepted by McLean Hospital may be found on the Mass General Brigham website.
 You may also find it beneficial to review McLean’s patient billing and financial assistance information.

-As Chief Medical Officer, Dr. Gold oversees all of the hospital’s clinical programs, across multiple sites, age groups, and levels of care.
-He is also the chief of the Simches Center of Excellence in Child and Adolescent Psychiatry, Edward Peabody Lawrence Endowed Chair in Psychiatry, a member of the Executive Committee of the MGH-McLean Child Psychiatry Residency Training Committee, and statewide associate medical director of the Massachusetts Child Psychiatry Access Project (MCPAP).
+Dr. Gold oversees all of the hospital’s clinical programs across multiple sites, age groups, and levels of care.
+He serves as the physician leader of McLean’s Schwartz Center Rounds to promote compassionate care giving and support to caregivers.
+Dr. Gold is also a member of the Executive Committee of the MGH-McLean Child Psychiatry Residency Training Committee.

 Our multidisciplinary team of clinicians and support staff includes board-certified addiction psychiatrists, licensed psychologists and family therapists, registered nurses, and mental health specialists.
 Working in close partnership with patients and families, we create and provide high-quality care tailored to each individual’s needs.